kampee/CryptocurrencySpreadsheetUtils/README.md

 # Cryptocurrency Spreadsheet Utils

-Useful cryptocurrency tools (like getting the current price) for Google Spreadsheets.
+Useful cryptocurrency tools (like getting the current price, of Bitcoin, Ethereum) for Google Spreadsheets.

 This is the utility script used in the Cryptocurrency Financial Spreadsheet: